This post may contain affiliate links. Please read my disclosure.

 The best grapefruit for this dish is going to be a sweeter variety like the Oro Blanco.
 The red grapefruit tend to be the most bitter, and a pink grapefruit is a good in-between alternative.
 Learn more about the Oro Blanco Grapefruit.

 Remove from oven and drizzle the honey evenly over each thigh.
-Place back in the oven and cook for 10 minutes.
-The internal temperature of the thighs should read 165 degrees.
+Place back in the oven and cook for 10 minutes or until the internal temperature of 160F degrees (I use my nifty Thermapen for this - love it!).

 The best grapefruit for this dish is going to be a sweeter variety like the Oro Blanco.
 Substitute any sweet grapefruit if you can't find the Oro Blanco.